-- The Application Process closes on March 3rd, 2017 @ 5 pm.
+- The Application Process closes on January 6, 2020 @ midnight.
 There will be no exceptions to this closing date.

 - Additional information requested from teachers, as needed.

-- SEF Teacher Grant Committee reviews and makes recommendations.
+- SEF Teacher Grant Committee reviews and makes recommendations/votes.

 - Notifications of grant decisions distributed.

-- In May, the Endowment Board will present the grant awards at a School Board meeting (recipient teachers encouraged to attend for photo and description of grant)
+- In February or March, the Endowment Board will present the grant awards at a School Board meeting (recipient teachers encouraged to attend for photo and description of grant).

 Please note that due to limited funds, not all worthy applications are approved in any given year.